 8. Exterior Door Knobs, Key Pads, Garage Door Remotes/Panels:

-Best way to clean: Wipe off dirt with a microfiber towel and all-purpose cleanser and then hit things up with a disinfectant spray or wipe and air dry.
+Best way to clean: Wipe off dirt with a microfiber towel and all-purpose cleaner and then hit things up with a disinfectant spray or wipe and air dry.

 How often should you clean: Often enough so wash doesn’t pile up.